CodeDuck42/elasticsearch/README.md

 - Run a query on an index
 - The only external dependencies are symfony/http-client, ext-json

+## TODO

+- Actions should return the response from elasticsearch, especially for bulk actions
+- Investigating options for authentication besides username and password in the server url (necessary?)

 ## Compatibility

 - PHP 7.4 + PHP 8.0